-- Intelligent field devices (their on-board computing power makes them intelligent nodes on the process automation network)
+- Intelligent field devices (its onboard computing power makes its intelligent nodes on the process automation network)

 - Integrated modules software (which takes all the data captured from the field devices and turns it into useful knowledge for engineers and operators)

-The initial start-up at the facility was scheduled for April 1998.
+Initial start-up at the facility was scheduled for April 1998.
 In early 2003, the company planned the addition of two extra reactors within the four existing manufacturing suites.
 This will bring the total number of reactors to six and the total reactor capacity to 1,850 gallons.
-The company received a clean inspection by the FDA in September 2001.
+The company received a clean inspection by the US Food and Drug Administration (FDA) in September 2001.

 The delta-V system

 The delta-V system is a key component of the plant web architecture.
 It makes fieldbus easy while delivering substantial savings on automation projects.
 Its flexibility, combined with the integration of field devices, allows easy configuration of the manufacturing process.